 ABSTRACT.
 Due to their nested structure, bilevel problems are intrinsically hard to solve-even if all variables are continuous and all parameters of the problem are exactly known.
-In this paper, we study mixed-integer linear bilevel problems with lower-level objective uncertainty, which we address using the notion of $\Gamma$ -robustness.
-To tackle the $\Gamma$ -robust counterpart of the bilevel problem, we present heuristic methods that are based on the solution of a linear number of problems of the nominal type.
-Moreover, quality guarantees for heuristically obtained solutions as well as sufficient ex-post conditions for global optimality of the outcomes are provided.
-In an extensive computational study on 2240 instances, we assess the performance of our heuristics and compare them to alternative methods-both heuristic and exact-from the literature.
-We observe that the optimality gap is closed for a significant portion of the considered instances and that our methods often practically outperform alternative approaches in terms of the solution quality.
-Moreover, for the special case of $\Gamma$ -robust interdiction problems, we report considerable speedup factors when compared to recently published problem-tailored and exact solution approaches while also solving more instances to global optimality.
+In this paper, we study mixed-integer linear bilevel problems with lower-level objective uncertainty, which we address using the notion of Γ -robustness.
+To tackle the Γ -robust counterpart of the bilevel problem, we present heuristic methods that are based on the solution of a linear number of problems of the nominal type.
+Moreover, quality guarantees for heuristically obtained solutions as well as sufficient ex-post conditions for the exactness of our methods are provided.
+To assess the performance of the presented methods, we perform an extensive computational study on 2240 instances.
+We observe that the optimality gap is closed for a significant portion of the considered instances.
+Moreover, for the special case of Γ -robust interdiction problems, we report considerable speed-up factors when compared to recently published problem-tailored and exact solution approaches while also solving more instances to global optimality.

-1. INTRODUCTION
+1. Introduction